-She followed her dream and established Lady Leah Lafargue School of the Dance in 1957 and chartered the Lake Charles Civic Ballet company in 1968.
-She holds a B.A. in Theatre Arts from McNeese State University.
+Lady Leah followed her dream and established Lady Leah Lafargue School of the Dance in 1957 and chartered the Lake Charles Civic Ballet company in 1968.
+She holds a Bachelor of Arts in Theatre Arts from McNeese State University.
 She studied dance a the School of American Ballet in New York, the Metropolitan Opera Ballet School and with noted tap dancers Tommy McCool and Jack Stanley.
 She was also a student at Lelia Haller of New Orleans as well as a theatre student of Rosa Hart and Marjorie Wilson.
 She has maintained the mission of LCCB by providing the total theatre experience with an emphasis on classical dance training and performance.
 LCCB has been used as a creative outlet for Louisiana choreographers, composers and artists, and as a means of building the audience for dance in our region.
 Lady Leah has created many original ballets for LCCB, most notable including Rudolph the Red-Nosed Reindeer.
 Lady Leah is a brilliant choreographer and writer who knows how to please an audience through her commitment to total theatre, her attention to detail, and her understanding of humor.

 Debi Buras White – Associate Director

-Fred Stark – Set Designer
+Fred Stark – Technical Director

 Danley Romero – Photographer

 Danley is the owner of Romero & Romero Photography, which specializes in portrait, commercial and wedding photography.
 A native of Lafayette and a graduate of Louisiana State University in Baton Rouge, he has lived in the Lake Charles area for the past fifteen years with his wife Lorena and their six children.
-This is Danley’s first year collaborating with LCCB.